Robbertjan94/robbertjan94.github.io/content/page/about.md

 comments: false
 ---

-My name is Robbert-Jan 't Hoen.
-I built this website for three reasons:
+I am Robbert-Jan 't Hoen.
+My motivation for building this website is threefold:

 - To track my progress
 - To later on remember me of past endeavours